Baota District: History

+The history of Baota District, the contemporary urban core of Yan'an, spans several millennia.
+Various non-Han ethnicities continuously inhabited the region for millennia prior to the arrival of the Jin state in the 7th century BCE.
+Over the next several centuries, the area saw frequent periods of conflict, and routinely changed hands from various Han Chinese states and dynasties, and various non-Han Chinese states.
+The area of contemporary Baota District became a strategic border location for various Chinese dynasties, and site of numerous inter-state battles through the early Ming dynasty.

+The area became of particular significance again during the 1930s, when, after the Long March, it became the epicenter of activity for the Chinese Communist Party.
+The area was the site of conflict during the Second Sino-Japanese War and the Chinese Civil War after the collapse of the Second United Front.
+During the Great Leap Forward, the largely agrarian area began to industrialize, and during the Cultural Revolution, it became the site of intra-party conflict.
+Since then, the district's population and economy has steadily grown.

+Pre-Han dynasty

 Government sources believe that the Guifang established an independent state in the area circa the 16th century BCE.
 A few dozen ancient jade artifacts uncovered within the district indicate that the territory once belonged to the Shang dynasty.

 During the Zhou dynasty, the area was inhabited by the Xianyun and Xirong tribes.

 Later, the area was inhabited by the Baidi (白狄 (Báidí)) clan of the Beidi groups.
 These people were predominantly nomads and hunters.
 In 627 CE, the Jin state defeated the local Baidi, captured their leader, and incorporated the territory into their lands.
 When the Jin state collapsed in 376 BCE, the area of present-day Baota District was incorporated into the Wei state.

 In 328 BCE, the Qin took the land over from the Wei state.
 Under the rule of Emperor Qin Shihuang, the area was organized as Gaonu County within the Shang Commandery beginning in 221 BCE.